openshift/openshift-origin-design/web-console/future-openshift/diagnostics/diagnostics.md

 - Generate and immediately attach to (existing or new) support case
 - Option to turn on automatic case open for certain number of severe alerts and attach report
 - Some sort of method that doesn’t involve user downloading/uploading file from local machine, somehow file goes straight to support

+## Notes
+- This design slightly bends the dashboard paradigm in that makes use of the cluster dashboard exclusively to view progress of generation and then download the diagnostic report.
+Future designs should be cautious not to overuse the dashboards for other non-monitoring features or core dashboard tasks like viewing cluster statuses or activities may suffer.
+- An exclusive "Diagnostic Reports" page containing the list of generating and generated reports was considered but determined to be a future enhancement for now, until it is determined how many diagnostic reports are typically present at one time or if the generated report retention time needs to be increased.